A necessary prepping mindset begins with each of us as individuals.

 When working on your plan, you should consider the crawl, walk, run method of reviewing and rehearsing.

 Once your plan is ready, brief it to the people involved.
 Have them provide you with back briefs.
-This is when you ask them parts of the plan.
+Brief backs are when you ask people about various parts of the plan.
 They should be able to answer your questions without a problem.
 If they can’t, go over the section again.
 Do this until everyone involved knows the plan.

 Try your plan without any time constraints or stress.
 Understand in advance that people will make mistakes.
-Don’t berate or belittle people when mistakes are made.
+Don’t berate or belittle people when mistakes happen.
 Use the opportunity to provide a positive learning and reinforcing experience.

 Once people have the plan down and have worked it, it’s now time to turn up the heat.
 Find ways to add stress to the plan.
 Perhaps launch the plan with no notice.
 Put a timer into play to see how fast you or the group is.
 Do it when everyone is tired.